INDIANAPOLIS -- Rust, what rust?

 Not even a five-day layoff could stop the Indiana Pacers from continuing to play well.
 The Pacers picked up their seventh win the past eight games when they beat the Phoenix Suns 97-91 at Bankers Life Fieldhouse on Friday.

 Point guard George Hill scored 22 points for the Pacers.
-Paul George added 15 points despite only being 4 of 12 from the field.
+Paul George added 15 pints despite only being 4 of 12 from the field.
 Point guard Sebastian Telfair scored 19 points for Phoenix, which has lost four straight games.

 The Pacers had to hold off the Suns to avoid officially collapsing.

-After falling by behind by two, Pacers power forward David West made a jumper from the top of the key to put them up 87-85 with about 3 minutes left the game.
+After falling by behind by two, Pacers power forward David West made a jumper from the top of the key to put them up 87-85 with about 3 minutes left in the game.
 George then made two free throws and West added two free throws and a jumper to give them a 93-88 lead with 57.9 seconds left.

 The Suns got off to a strong start, scoring eight of the first nine points of the game, before the Pacers finally woke up and got it going.
 The Pacers responded to Phoenix's quick start by tying the game at 14-14 and then building their lead up to as many as eight points.